Players reject owners' proposal, are done negotiating

 "It's now become apparent that these efforts have fallen upon deaf ears.
 In recent days, owners have decried the supposed unprofitability of owning a baseball team and the Commissioner has repeatedly threatened to schedule a drastically shortened season unless players agree to hundreds of millions in further concessions.
 Our response has been consistent that such concessions are unwarranted, would be fundamentally unfair to players, and that our sport deserves the fullest 2020 season possible.
 These remain our positions today, particularly in light of new reports regarding MLB's national television rights -- information we requested from the league weeks ago but were never provided.
 "As a result, it unfortunately appears that further dialogue with the league would be futile.
 It's time to get back to work.
 Tell us when and where."

 According to a March agreement between the sides, MLB is allowed to set a schedule in the absence of a negotiated agreement with the union.
 If MLB implements a schedule, expected to be between 48 and 55 games, the union then likely would file a grievance that the league failed to live up to its obligation of playing the most games possible, according to ESPN.
-Per multiple reports, the dialogue behind the scenes is even more contentious.
+Later Saturday night, MLB issued a statement:

-The Los Angeles Times' Bill Shaikin reported that Bruce Meyer, lead negotiator for the players, told his MLB counterpart Dan Halem, "Without getting into all of your underhanded tactics to circumvent the union, your approach has been one delay tactic after another."
-The New York Post's Joel Sherman tweeted: "Players' position becomes clearer: let MLB decide how many games willing to impose at full prorated, then file a grievance that MLB failed best efforts to play as many games as possible."
+"We are disappointed that the MLBPA has chosen not to negotiate in good faith over resumption of play after MLB has made three successive proposals that would provide players, Clubs and our fans with an amicable resolution to a very difficult situation caused by the COVID-19 pandemic.
+The MLBPA understands that the agreement reached on March 26th was premised on the parties' mutual understanding that the players would be paid their full salaries only if play resumed in front of fans, and that another negotiation was to take place if Clubs could not generate the billions of dollars of ticket revenue required to pay players.
+"The MLBPA's position that players are entitled to virtually all the revenue from a 2020 season played without fans is not fair to the thousands of other baseball employees that Clubs and our office are supporting financially during this very difficult 2020 season.
+We will evaluate the Union's refusal to adhere to the terms of the March Agreement, and after consulting with ownership, determine the best course to bring baseball back to our fans."